1992 Cricket World Cup: Final

 In a thrilling final, Pakistan beat England by 22 runs at the Melbourne Cricket Ground (MCG).
 Derek Pringle took two early wickets for England before Imran Khan and Javed Miandad added 139 for the third wicket to steady the Pakistan innings – although both were very slow to score early on, and Imran benefited from a dropped catch just as he was trying to increase the tempo, having up to that point scored only 9 in 16 overs.
 He went on to score 72.
 At the 25 over mark, Pakistan had only scored 70, but accelerated the score to 139 by the 31st over as Javed Miandad summoned a runner, and he and Imran Khan built a steady partnership.
 During his innings, Imran hit a huge six off Richard Illingworth that landed far back into the members section.
 Imran played a captain's innings, getting a score of 72 and Miandad 58 to steady the innings, expectedly followed by an onslaught from Inzamam (42) and Wasim Akram (33) enabling Pakistan to give England a fighting target of 250.

 England's start was shaky.
 Ian Botham was dismissed for a duck by Wasim Akram, followed by Alec Stewart, Hick and Gooch, which left England tumbling at 69/4.
 A solid partnership of 71 between Allan Lamb and Neil Fairbrother caused Imran to give an early second spell to his main pacer Wasim Akram in the 35th over.
 The decision wrote the fate of the match.
 Two deliveries from the left arm fast bowler dismissed Allan Lamb and Chris Lewis.
 Soon Fairbrother was caught by Moin Khan off Aaqib Javed to seal England's fate.
 Imran Khan had the final say, when he had Richard Illingworth caught by Ramiz Raja off his bowling to finish the final and crown Pakistan World Champions.

+This also remains as the only World Cup Final to be played during the week, being played on a Wednesday.